horizontalsystems/Bitcoin-Explained-Guide/README.md

 What is Bitcoin?
 Why should I care?
 What makes it special?
 How it works?
 How to invest in Bitcoin?
 How to get started?

-The purpose of this guide is to introduce to Bitcoin phenomena and other crypt currencies in simple terms and easy to digest manner, without skipping the essentials.
+The purpose of this guide is to introduce to Bitcoin phenomena and other cryptocurrencies in simple terms and easy to digest manner, without skipping the essentials.

-> Disclaimer: This guide was written for an average person, who may have little to no technical knowledge needed to grasp the technical aspects of Bitcoin and related blockchain technologies.
+> Disclaimer:
 >
+> This guide was written for an average person, who may have little to no technical knowledge needed to grasp the technical aspects of Bitcoin and related blockchain technologies.
+>
 > For the sake of keeping this guide accessible for everyone, some of the technical concepts were simplified to make it easier for a non-technical person to grasp the essential information.
+>

 ## Table Of Contents